On the Okounkov-Olshanski formula for standard tableaux of skew shapes: Preliminaries

 A \vocab{set-valued semistandard Young tableau} is a filling of $[\theta]$ with nonempty sets of positive integers, such that for every way to choose an element from the entry of each cell, the chosen elements form a valid semistandard tableau.
+Set-valued tableaux were introduced by Buch in \cite{AB}.
 We denote the set of set-valued tableaux of shape $\mu$ by $\SVT(\mu)$.
 Let $\SVT(\mu,L)$ be the set of set-valued semistandard tableaux of shape $\mu$ with entries at most $L$.